AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >[!NOTE]
 >
 >[!DNL Adobe Journey Optimizer] does not encompass everything shown in the diagrams.
-All [paid media ads](/help/destinations/catalog/social/overview.md) are created in [!UICONTROL Destinations].
+All [paid media ads](/help/destinations/catalog/social/overview.md) are created in the [!UICONTROL destinations] [workspace](/help/destinations/ui/destinations-workspace.md).

 [[!DNL Adobe Journey Optimizer]](https://experienceleague.adobe.com/docs/journey-optimizer/using/orchestrate-journeys/journey.html) helps you deliver connected, contextual, and personalized experiences to your customers.
 The customer journey is the entire process of a customer's interactions with the brand.
 Each use case journey requires specific information.

-To accomplish this use case, you must create two separate journeys - the lifetime journey, which includes the message that you send to your high-value, low-frequency customers, and the order confirmation journey for the users who respond to your call and purchase a subscription.
+To accomplish this use case, you must create two separate journeys:

+* The lifetime journey, which includes the message that you send to your high-value, low-frequency customers
+* The order confirmation journey for the users who respond to your call and purchase a subscription.

 ![Journeys highlighted.](/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/images/journeys-highlighted-in-diagram.png){width="1000" zoomable="yes"}